Top 10 Interesting Ticks Facts

 8. Ticks can spread diseases, but that doesn’t mean they will

 As you may have guessed, any tick that has one or more diseases has a chance of infecting its host, and it needs to be attached for at least 24 hours to do so.
 It is possible for a tick to give its host multiple diseases all in one sitting.
 However, it is also possible for an infected tick to not give its host any diseases at all.
-In fact, Lyme disease only spreads to about 1% to 3% of people who are bitten by an infected tick.
-Don’t let that fool you though- according to the CDC, tick-borne diseases have more than doubled in the last 13 years.
+In fact, the spreading of Lyme disease only affects about 1% to 3% of people who are bitten by an infected tick.
+Don’t let that fool you though- according to the CDC, tick-borne illness have doubled in the last 13 years.